n3-charts/line-chart/README.md

 + `type` : optional, can be one value between 'line', 'area', 'column'.
 Default is 'line'.
 + `striped` : optional, can be either `true` or `false`.
 Default is `false`.
 Will be ignored if the series type is not 'area'.
 + `thickness` : optional, can be `{n}px`.
 Default is `1px`.
 Will be ignored if the series type is not 'area' or 'line'.
++ `dashed` : optional, can be either `true` or `false`.
+Default is false.
+Defines whether the series is rendered as a dashed line.
 + `visible` : optional, can be either `true` or `false`.
 Default is true.
 Defines whether the series is initially visible.
 Will be updated if the series gets hidden or shown through a click on the legend.

 ##### Optional stuff